 From the Big Sur coastline, your tour will soon arrive at Carmel-by-the-Sea, which is a delightful, romantic seaside destination and artist’s enclave.
 Stay and enjoy a full day of sightseeing in this quaint location where there is quite a bit to see and do.
 Expect to see charming historic buildings, artisan boutiques and enchanting little cottages, giving the town an old-world feeling.

 Along with a scenic coastline, Carmel offers many other interesting attractions, including art galleries, museums and restaurants.
 Pay a visit to San Carlos Borromeo de Carmelo Mission, one of the most intriguing Spanish missions in the State and includes the Carmel Basilica, which is a stunning historic landmark featuring interesting architecture and a decorative interior.

 Carmel also boasts its own charming little village of fairy tale cottages created by Hugh Comstock in the 1920s and 1930s.
 His signature style features steep-sided thatched roofs teamed with storybook window panes and half-timbered detail.
-There are still twenty-one of his original cottages surviving for tourists to enjoy, with one of them an English-style tea-rooms and another is a boutique shop selling fine china and teas.
+There are still twenty-one of his original cottages surviving for tourists to enjoy, with one of them an English-style tea room and another is a boutique shop selling fine china and teas.

 Next leave Carmel and take a quick stop in nearby Monterey, another interesting destination city located along California’s central coast.
 Monterey Beach is a wild and beautiful area, where visitors can enjoy kayaking and whale watching.
 Some of Monterey’s other attractions include Cannery Row, a historic and now lively waterfront district that once housed a sardine-processing industry.